Checking for the cause of bad breath in dogs. We should keep the dog still and carefully examine its mouth. This is what we ought to look for:

 Go for homemade meals

-Now, don’t get us wrong — we know that not many owners are able to cook for their dog.
-However, given that some types of dog food are better in the trash than in their stomach, this is a viable solution if we want to prevent bad breath in dogs.
+However, given that some types of dog food are better in the trash than in their stomachs, this is a viable solution if we want to prevent bad breath in dogs.

 Prevent garbage rummaging and poop eating

-Of course, a dog’s breath won’t smell so bad if they don’t eat their poop.
-Thus, if they are showing signs of coprophagia or are in fact eating cat feces, we need to address that first.
+Of course, a dog’s breath won’t smell so bad if they don’t eat its poop.

 Home remedies for treating bad breath in dogs